14

 Ten minutes is exactly the time during which the ISS station is visible at the latitude of St. Petersburg.

-• The directed antenna of Yagi 4 elements is a minimum for receiving an ISS.
+• directional yagi antenna 4 elements is the minimum for receiving the ISS.

-• To work with a space station from 1 degrees and taking two SSTV pictures, it is necessary so that the obstacles are absent from the horizon to the horizon.
-Otherwise, even outside the city, the forest interferes and the reception starts from 3 degrees above the horizon.
+• to work with the space station from 1 degree and receive two SSTV images, it is necessary that there are no obstacles from horizon to horizon.
+Otherwise, even outside the city the forest interferes and reception starts from 3 degrees above the horizon.

-• Radio receiver in the station - the more sensitive, the better.
-Chip RDA 1846 in Baofeng has average quality, compared to the superheterodyne in the Yaesu VX-6R and a new SDR chip in Retevis RT-85.
+• radio receiver in the station - the more sensitive, the better.
+The RDA 1846 chip in Baofeng is average in quality, compared to the superheterodyne chip in the Yaesu VX-6R and the new SDR chip in the Retevis RT-85.

-• Continuous support of the ISS, judging by the signal, is not necessary, it is a loud 57-58 when directing the antenna to the south.
-You can rotate the short Yagi antenna in the horizontal plane twice per orbit.
+• continuous tracking of the ISS, judging by the signal, is not necessary, it is loud 57-58 when the antenna is pointed south.
+You can rotate the short yagi antenna in the horizontal plane two times per turn.

-P.S.
-According to CQham.ru, during pause in transmission on 145.800 there was a switchover of SSTV to the frequency 437.800 МГц.
-The frequency 437.800 MHz is Designated as the output frequency of the cross-band (pronounced "crossband") repeater of the International Space Station.
-Information about the use for the SSTV range of 70cm was on the website of the Fan Club of the ISS in last 2023.
-This year about the frequency of 437.8 MHz there was no information on the site Iss Fan Club, on another website on the SSTV diploma 2024 Same nor in press release.
+P.S. according to information on CQham.ru during pauses on 145.800 there was a switch of SSTV to the frequency 437.800 MHz.
+Last frequency 437.800 designated as the output frequency of the crossband repeater of the International Space Station.
+Information about the use of the 70cm band for SSTV was on the ISS fan club website in last year 2023.
+This year there was no information about the frequency 437.8 MHz on the website ISS Fan Club, on another site for SSTV Diploma 2024 too, neither in press release.

 Related publications